maidsafe/rfcs/proposed/0013-immutable-data-naming/0013-immutable-data-naming.md

 ## Supported Use-Cases

 From the client perspective, the use-case stays the same: storing or fetching immutable data.
-However, the client may need to be aware of the existence of different types and calculation of their names.
+However, the client may need to be aware of the existence of different types.

 ## Expected Outcome